DoctorKhan/The-Human-Experiment-Book/src/15_part_investigation/35_two_different_hands.md

-### Chapter 12: The Rebellion of the Guardians
+### Chapter 12: Two Different Hands

-*Dr. Rebecca Morrison stared at her genetic analysis results, a frown deepening across her face.
-She had been testing the intervention hypothesis by looking for consistent patterns in the human modifications, but what she found was the opposite of consistency.*

-*"This doesn't make sense," she muttered, calling Dr. Sarah Tyra over to her workstation.
-"Look at these genetic signatures.
-The early modifications and the later ones... they're completely different."*

-*Dr. Tyra studied the data.
-"Different how?"*
+*The team had accepted the unthinkable: human development showed clear signs of systematic intervention.
+But as they began testing this hypothesis against their data, Dr. Rebecca Morrison made a discovery that shattered even their expanded worldview.*

+*"I've been analyzing the genetic modifications chronologically," she announced at their next meeting, her voice tight with excitement and dread.
+"I expected to find a consistent pattern—one intelligence working according to a unified plan.
+Instead, I found this."*

+*She pulled up two sets of genetic data side by side, and the room fell silent.*

+*Dr. Tyra leaned forward.
+"They're completely different."*
-*"Different techniques, different objectives, different timescales.
-It's like they were done by entirely different administrations."*

-*The word hung in the air.
-If their intervention hypothesis was correct, they weren't just dealing with one advanced intelligence—they were looking at evidence of a cosmic changing of the guard.*
+*"Different techniques, different objectives, different timescales," Morrison confirmed.
+"It's like they were done by entirely different species.
+We're not looking at one intervention—we're looking at evidence of a cosmic changing of the guard."*

+*The intervention hypothesis had just become infinitely more complex.*

 ## The Genetic Inconsistency